Katy Harris (nee Barrow) A.IDTA

 Sue taught me the basic underlying technique of every Ballroom, Latin and Disco dance step I know today.

-After 9 years, and many amateur dance exams/competitions in Ballroom, Latin and Disco Dancing, I left the dance school, age 15, when teenage life and GCSE exams took over.
+After 10 years, and countless trophies, awards and medals for amateur IDTA dance exams and competitions in Ballroom, Latin and Disco Dancing, I left the dance school, age 16, when teenage life and GCSE exams took over.
 Unfortunately, Sue and I lost touch after that.

 Sue inspired me to fall in love with dance… and realise from a very young age, that dance was my DESTINY.

-Fast-forward to 26 years later, after moving back to my home town in Essex in 2018, I attended a ‘social night’ at my local Salsa club.
-As I sat at the side-lines putting on my dance shoes, I just couldn’t take my eyes off this woman on the dancefloor… she was SO FABULOUS, I found myself transfixed, in total awe of her.
-I knew that I recognised her face, but I had no idea where from.
+Fast-forward to 26 years later, after moving back to my home town in Essex in 2018, I went along for a social night at my local Salsa club.
+As I sat at the side-lines putting on my dance shoes, I couldn’t take my eyes off this woman on the dancefloor… she was SO FABULOUS, I found myself transfixed, in total awe of her.
+I knew that I recognised her face, but I had no recollection where from.

 She walked over to me ten minutes later, tapped me on the shoulder and said, “Is your name Katy?”